celo-org/social-connect/.github/CONTRIBUTING.md

 # Contributing

-Thank you for considering making a contribution to the Celo community!
+Thank you for considering making a contribution to SocialConnect and the Celo community!
 Everyone is encouraged to contribute, even the smallest fixes are welcome.

 If you'd like to contribute to Celo, please fork, fix, [write a changeset](../RELEASE.md), commit, and send a pull request for the maintainers to review.